How are ETFs Taxed in India?

 For Equity ETFs

 The tax structure is similar for gold, debt, and other ETFs.
-But, the long-term and short-term capital gains are defined in this case.

 Wrapping Up

 As an investment option, exchange-traded funds have evolved as one of the most preferred investment options for investors.
-Not only are they diverse, but they are also easy to trade and are more liquid investments than mutual funds.
+Not only are they diverse, but they are also easy to trade and more liquid than mutual funds.

 You May Also Be Interested to Know